MicroStrategy/rest-api-docs/docs/common-workflows/datasource-management/add-and-remove-datasource-from-project.md

 ---
-title: Add and Remove Datasource From Project
+title: Add and remove datasource from project
 description: This workflow sample demonstrates how to add a datasource to a project.
 ---